ScazLab/ScazLab.github.io/_posts/2019-07-12-UR5e-setup-guide.md

 roslaunch ur_robot_driver ur5e_bringup.launch robot_ip:=127.0.0.1
 ```

-Make sure you load the externalcontrol program on the simulator/arm, and then click run.
+In the simulator case, make sure you load the externalcontrol program (so not with remote control in this case) on the simulator (set headless_mode to be false in the launch file), and then click run.

+#### Arm + customized gripper configuration

-## Arm + cam + robotiq gripper 2F 85
+In our case, we have cam + robotiq gripper 2F 85 (Other configurations would be similar).
+Create an bringup launch file launch it:

 ```
 roslaunch ur_robot_driver ur5e_cam_2f85_bringup.launch